nw2s/nw2s_portenta_SSD1322/README.md

 ### Simple Interface

 The simple interface is just a straightforward C interface.
-The frame buffer is a 128 x 64 byte buffer where each pixel is 4 bits (16 levels of gray scale)
+The frame buffer is a 128 x 64 byte buffer where each pixel is 4 bits (16 levels of gray scale) - resulting in 256x64 pixels.

 1. allocate a frame buffer
 2. start SPI